-- Wear orange top, black or navy shorts, orange socks, cleats.
+- Wear grey coaching shirt, black or navy shorts, cleats.
 You can also wear warm ups.

 - If you can’t attend a training session, it’s your responsibility to find coverage.

-- Come up with an in-game objective based on what you’ve worked on in training.
+- Follow the curriculum’s in-game objective based on what you’ve worked on in training.
 Measure success against that objective.

 - Wear your navy polo or warm up jacket for games.